fAzeOl/TableGenerator/docs/system-documentation/US003/01.requirements-engineering/US001-requirements.md

-# US001 - Define Output Folder
+# US003 - Define Image Folder

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a user, I want to define the output folder so that I can choose where the generated Word files will be saved.
+As a user, I want to define the input image folder so that the app can include relevant images in the generated tables.

 ### 1.2.
 Customer Specifications and Clarifications